French Press Brew Ratio Explained

 What is the French Press Brew Ratio?

 Definition: The French press brew ratio is the relationship between dry coffee and brewing water, usually measured by weight.
 It helps you control how concentrated the coffee tastes, how much body it has, and how forgiving the brew is if your grind or steep time changes.
+In real use, it also affects how noticeable bitterness, sediment, and heaviness feel in the cup.

 For more on how brew style changes extraction, check out the difference between immersion and percolation brewing.